 DROP-IN ADVISING

-Starting August 30th, drop-in advising will be available during the fall semester to all students and alumni and is designed for quick questions that take no more than 10 minutes to answer.
-No appointment is necessary!
+Drop-in advising will be available by appointment only to all students and alumni.
+Remember that drop-in advising is designed for quick questions that take no more than 15 minutes to answer. |

 Please plan accordingly for your advising needs.
+Any additions or changes will be announced via GroupMe.

 INFORMATION SESSIONS